-Yu-Sheng Chiu (b.1999) is a Taiwanese artist living in Ottawa, Canada.
-Her lens-based practice focuses on the isolation she experienced as a Southeast-Asian woman who spent her teenage years alone in the West trying to find where she belongs.
-Notions of aloneness and solitude inform her examination of human forms and landscape as well as the idea of creating hospitable, home-like spaces to exist within.
-Her work also addresses the obscure relationship between self and sexuality.
-Using medium format black and white film with an intuitive approach, she enhances her predominantly analog practice by also including multi-disciplinary elements.
+Yu-Sheng Chiu (b.
+1999) is a photo-based artist living in Ottawa, Canada who uses self-portraiture to explore how solitude, memories, and the ever-changing definition of femininity have constructed her experiences as a Taiwanese woman in the artistic and political climates in this world.
+Notions of aloneness and navigation inform her practice of examining human forms and landscape that creates hospitable, home-like spaces to exist within while also addressing the obscure relationship between self and sexuality.
+Using medium format film with an intuitive approach, she enhances her predominantly analog practice by also including multi-disciplinary elements.

-During her years studying at Mount Allison University, SPAO Centre, and University of Ottawa, Chiu has gained experiences working with medium format, 4x5, and DSLR cameras.
-Her instagram account under the handle @yclaformosana will continue to be the platform where she shares in-progress work during this journey to fulfilling her purpose as an artist.
+During her years studying at Mount Allison University, SPAO Centre, and University of Ottawa, Chiu has gained experiences working with both analog and digital cameras in various formats, as well as an in-depth understanding in darkroom and inkjet printing.
+Asides from this website, her instagram account under the handle @yclaformosana will continue to be the platform where she shares in-progress work during this journey to fulfilling her purpose as an artist.

 Yu-Sheng’s work is conceptually rich, visually compelling, and technically accomplished.
 She is a photographer whose practice is continuously evolving, and I have no doubt that she will make significant contributions to contemporary photography.”-- Lorraine Gilbert.